The Art Law Review: Hong Kong

 The communication on the internet of all these explorations into art and art appreciation has begun to generate intellectual property issues with particular reference to copyright, broadcast controls, defamation issues, personal data privacy issues and possibly other avenues that the common law has historic ability to generate.

 In terms of the art being dealt with, and in addition to the activities in Hong Kong of the major international auction houses, there are many international fine art dealers who have established offices and galleries in Hong Kong to cater for an increasingly large and growing art consumer market in both Hong Kong and the region.
 The result is that the Hong Kong venue has been a popular attraction for visitors from all over Asia.
-Of course, physical air travel and quarantine restrictions have brought this up-close-and-personal actual acquaintanceship to a current close.
-Hopefully this is temporary but, as mentioned above, the online outreach of all these galleries is strong and growing.
+Of course, physical air travel and quarantine restrictions have at times brought this up-close-and-personal actual acquaintanceship to a close.
+These closures have been temporary, but, as mentioned above, the online outreach of all these galleries is strong and growing.

-The government's Leisure and Culture Services Department has closely communicated with arts groups and artists during the coronavirus pandemic in the hope of offering flexibility for their performances.
+The government's Leisure and Culture Services Department has closely communicated with arts groups and artists during the covid-19 pandemic in the hope of offering flexibility for their performances.

 It is accordingly clear that from a position of almost no interest in or support for the arts some 40 to 50 years ago, the Hong Kong government is now an active supporter and funder of the maintenance and continued growth of the lively Hong Kong arts scene.